-- Software developing and maintenance fees are recognized as expense in the income statement when paid and it is recognized as intangible asset as expenses related to specific programs under the bank's control and it is expected to realize economic gains for more than 1 year - Developing which leads to improvement and increase in the original IT program are recognized as expenses and it is added to the IT program cost IT programs costs- recognized as an asset- are amortized through the period of expected benefit in no more than 3 years percent 33.3%.
+- Software developing and maintenance fees are recognized as expense in the income statement when it has been paid and it is recognized as intangible asset as expenses related to specific programs under the bank's control and it is expected to generate economic benefits for more than 1 year without exceeding its cost, the direct cost consist of the employee's costs who are part from the development team and the appropriate share from the related expenses, the costs that lead increase of the performance of the IT program over the specifications are recognized. - Developing which leads to improvement and increase in the original IT program are recognized as expenses and added to the IT program cost IT programs costs- recognized as an asset- are amortized through the period of expected benefit in no more than 3 years by 33.3%.